edwalters99/chores-react/README.md

 ## Introduction

-This was the final project on the 12 week General Assembly Software Engineering Immersive Bootcamp.
+This was the final project on the 13 week General Assembly Software Engineering Immersive Bootcamp.
 I challenged myself to make an app that would be useful to myself and my family, while learning some more advanced features of React such as Redux Toolkit.
-I also decided to use Node.js / Express for my back-end (my previous projects used Ruby on Rails).
+I decided to use Node.js / Express for my back-end (my previous projects used Ruby on Rails).
 I am pleased I made this decision as I learnt so much about making an API server and designing my data in such a way that it would work with a non-relational database (MongoDB)

 ---------------------------------------------------------------